24-Hour Crisis Lines

-People who have tried to kill themselves before are especially at risk, even if their previous attempts didn’t seem serious.
-Unless they’re helped, they may try again and the next time could be fatal.
+A person who has tried to kill him/herself is especially at risk, even if previous attempts didn’t seem serious.
+Unless they are helped, they may try again and the next time could be fatal.
 For more information, go to:

 - Helping a Suicidal Person

 - Suicide warning signs